jweissman/orsino/playtesting.md

 [x] Humanize room names on describe room (this ought to be done?)
 [x] Creatures could escape _before_ the round starts (so they don't display in party listing) [x] Enemy saves should at least be presented clearly (okay for this to be '...but nothing happened' but ideal to say 'x made their save!' or similar -- should display 'resisted effect' now...)
+[x] Roundhouse too strong (nerfed a lot now but still) -- very nerfed now, but whirlwind is very strong too (not completely sure how to adjust since it's "just" an AoE attack with your primary weapon)
+[x] Spawn appropriate gear for PCs (spellbooks for mages, holy symbols for clerics, lockpicking tool for thieves -- think this is roughly done but could be improved)

 ## Not really issues
 "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]